 Oncology social workers have specialized training in how to help patients and their families deal with the many life changes that can result from having a chronic disease, such as cancer.
-They hold a master of social work (MSW) degree and are available to offer supportive counseling to patients and their support systems.
-They address psychosocial concerns, such as emotional distress, how to talk with your family (including children and friends), financial stress, cultural barriers, and more.
+They hold a master of social work (MSW) degree and are available to address psychosocial (individual, family, and group counseling/support), cultural, financial, and continuing care needs of patients and their families.
 Oncology social workers also provide information and education about a variety of issues, such as advance directives, hospice, family leave and disability benefits, lodging, transportation, and cancer-related support programs.
-Our social workers can also connect you with Fox Chase Cancer Center support groups and other places that offer groups to meet your special needs.
+Our social workers can also connect you with Fox Chase Cancer Center support groups, as well as other places that offer groups to meet your special needs.